DO encrypt

 </plist>

-For security reason, the involved files (the .plist and certbot4osx) must be set with owner root
+For security reason, the involved files (the .plist and certbot4osx) must be set with owner root, group owner wheel, and mod 755.

 The daemon must be launched for the first time this way :